- Bachelor of Mathematics (Applied Statistics)

 One of the best in NSW/ACT

-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as second among all universities in New South Wales and the ACT for Science and Mathematics.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for undergraduate Science and Mathematics

 Find your why